Part V

 In this light, recovery becomes one expression of the Dragon’s integration—meeting shadow through the rewiring of the body and reclamation of self.

-Within this essential structure, Path of the Dragon concepts and tools—when engaged responsibly and under appropriate clinical oversightmay offer meaningful, complementary support.
+Within this essential structure, the concepts and tools in this book—when engaged responsibly and under appropriate clinical oversight—can offer meaningful, complementary support.

-For individuals with a stable foundation, these tools may deepen presence with discomfort, help reveal core drivers through archetypal awareness (echoing inventory-style recovery work and the Part III explorations), strengthen somatic regulation skills, and support the cultivation of self-sovereignty.
+For individuals with a stable foundation, these tools can deepen presence with discomfort, illuminate core drivers through archetypal awareness (echoing inventory-style recovery work), strengthen somatic regulation skills, and support the cultivation of Self-Sovereignty.

 This integration enhances the capacity to break entrenched compulsive patterns and embody wholeness from within.

-This path is not about eliminating desire, but about reclaiming conscious choice—aligning behavior with one’s deepest values and embodied wisdom—always within the safe, structured container of professionally guided recovery supported by strong community connection.
+This path is not about erasing desire.
+It is about learning to tell the difference between desire and craving, and reclaiming conscious choice—aligning behavior with your deepest values and embodied wisdom—within the safe, structured container of professionally guided recovery supported by strong community connection.

 Reflection Prompts for Readers Stable in Supported Recovery: